Operation I-Go: Air attacks

 A three-day lull followed before the Japanese launched their second strike.
 On 11 April, a force of 22 "Vals" and 72 Zeros attacked shipping at Oro Bay, near Buna.
-A total of 50 Allied fighters scrambled from Dobodura and intercepted the force, shooting down six Japanese aircraft without loss.
+A total of 50 Allied fighters scrambled from Dobodura and intercepted the force, shooting down six aircraft without loss.
 The Allied squadrons committed to the fight included the 7th, 8th and 9th Fighter Squadrons flying Lightnings and Warhawks.
-These aircraft were controlled by an Allied radar station, which attempted to guide the defending fighters into position, but initially misdirected some of them to Cape Sudest.
-Anti-aircraft fire from ships in the bay also contributed to the defense and ultimately only limited damage was inflicted on one Allied merchantman.
+These aircraft were controlled by a radar station which attempted to guide the defending fighters into position but initially misdirected some of them to Cape Sudest.
+Anti-aircraft fire from ships in the bay also contributed to the defense, and ultimately only limited damage was inflicted on one Allied merchantman.

 An attack on Port Moresby took place on 12 April.
 A force of 131 Zeros of the 253rd Kōkūtai and air groups of the carriers Zuikaku and Zuihō and 43 Mitsubishi G4M2 "Betty" medium bombers of the 751st and 705th Kōkūtai was assigned to the airstrike.
-Their targets were the Allied aircraft dispersed at the five airfields located around the town and the transports in the harbor.
-The raid was detected by the U.S. radar station at Paga Hill 38 minutes prior to their arrival, allowing the Allies time to scramble their fighters.
+Their targets were the aircraft dispersed at the five airfields located around the town and the transports in the harbor.
+The raid was detected by the radar station at Paga Hill 38 minutes prior to their arrival, allowing the Allies time to scramble their fighters.
 Opposed by 44 Allied fighters, mainly from the US 39th, 40th and 41st Fighter Squadrons, the attack resulted in two Allied and five Japanese aircraft lost.
-The Japanese bombers were able to penetrate the Allied fighter screen which was outnumbered by their Japanese rivals, and they were able damage a few small craft in the harbor.
-They also damaged or destroyed several Allied aircraft on the Port Moresby airfields.
-Losses on the ground included three U.S. Mitchell medium bombers and an Australian Beaufort.
-No large Allied ships were damaged in the attack.
+The Japanese bombers were able to penetrate the Allied fighter screen which was outnumbered by their Japanese rivals, and they were able to damage a few small craft in the harbor.
+They also damaged or destroyed several aircraft on the Port Moresby airfields.
+Losses on the ground included three Mitchell medium bombers and an Australian Beaufort.
+No large ships were damaged in the attack.

-On 14 April 1943, the Japanese air offensive was nearing its conclusion when they launched an attack against Milne Bay, where three Dutch troop transports (Van Heemskerk, Van Outhoorn and Balikpapan) were anchored, having been re-routed there from Port Moresby due to the earlier raid.
-After receiving advanced warning of the attack, the Australian harbor master, Commander Geoffrey Branson, ordered the vessels to disperse.
+On 14 April the Japanese air offensive was nearing its conclusion when they launched an attack against Milne Bay, where three Dutch troop transports (Van Heemskerk, Van Outhoorn and Balikpapan) were anchored, having been re-routed there from Port Moresby after the earlier raid.
+Receiving advanced warning of the attack, the Australian harbor master, Commander Geoffrey Branson, ordered the vessels to disperse.
 The raid involved 188 aircraft from the 705th and 751st Kokutais as well as the carriers Hiyo and Junyo.
 Eight Lightnings from the U.S. 9th Fighter Squadron scrambled from Dobodura, resulting in seven Japanese and three U.S. aircraft being shot down.
-In addition, between 24 and 36 Royal Australian Air Force Kittyhawks from No. 75 and 77 Squadrons also intercepted the attacking force.
+Between 24 and 36 Royal Australian Air Force Kittyhawks from No. 75 and 77 Squadrons also intercepted the attacking force.